Justicia gendarussa: Description

 J. gendarussa is an erect, branched shrub which belongs to the family of Acanthaceae.
 It is a dicotyledonous plant that can reach heights up to 1.5 m.
-Its leaves are lanceolate, 4–14 cm long and 1-2.5 cm wide.
+Its leaves are lanceolate, 4–14 cm long and 1–2.5 cm wide.
 The color of the leaves can be white, green or grey and hairy on both sides.
 They are bitter, acrid and thermogenic.
 The rather small flowers grow as 4–12 cm long spikes at the end of branches or in leaf axils.
 The color of the flowers is white or pink with purple spots.
 The flowers are hermaphrodite and the bark has a dark purple.
 The capsule of J. gendarussa is about 1.2 cm long and smooth.
 The plant contains a wide range of biologically active compounds like flavonoids, alkaloids, steroids and phenolic compounds.

 Cultivation

 The plant prefers shadow and therefore is distributed in the forests of India, Malaysia and Sri Lanka.
 J. gendarussa is harvested from the wild.
 Because of its wide range of medicinal use, this causes jeopardizing of its natural biodiversity.
 Combined with the habitat destruction this uncontrolled harvesting causes the decline of the population.
 In addition, the plant is propagated by seeds, whose viability is only for a very short period of time.
 For all this reason it is important to look for alternative and sustainable methods to cultivate and to conserve the plant.

 The hydroponic system is an alternative cultivation method for large-scale production.
 Explants of the J. gendarussa are placed in thermocole sheets and then put into water.
 The water contains a nutrient solution.
 There is the possibility to add plant growth regulators, e.g. Indole-3butyric acid, to increase the biomass production especially in the beginning phase to initiate root growth.
-The temperature is set between 28° to 34 °C and the plants can be harvested after 50 days.
+The temperature is set between 28° and 34 °C and the plants can be harvested after 50 days.

 The silviculture presents a possibility for an improved production of J. gendarussa.
 Possible fertilizers are chicken manure and bamboo charcoal at a rate of 1.5 t/ha.

 The plant has a high root infection and strong mycorrhizal association.
 The arbuscular mycorrhizal fungus plays an important role for the soil fertility and the maintenance of the plant vigor due to its influence on microflora and nutrient cycle.
 The association with mycorrhiza can increase the growth and yield of the plant.